 General

-The ground-based measurements used to navigate spacecraft are derived from the radio link between the spacecraft and the tracking stations on the Earth (cf. references [8], [13], and [14]).
+Spacecraft tracking is the process that provides the measurements (observables) needed to determine where the spacecraft is located (its state) in its trajectory at a particular time.
+Tracking data is obtained from the spacecraft in flight as it passes within the field of signal acquisition from one participant to another.
+The ground-based measurements used to navigate spacecraft are derived from the radio link between the spacecraft and the tracking stations on the Earth [14, 15, and 22].
 In the case of a relay satellite system, the ground-based measurements have additional signal paths to model: ground station to relay (uplink); relay to spacecraft (forward link); spacecraft to relay (return link); and relay to ground station (downlink).
 To maintain coherency, an additional reference link may be included between the ground station and the relay.
-Spacecraft tracking is the process that provides the measurements (observables) needed to determine where the spacecraft is located (its state) in its trajectory at a particular time.
-Tracking data is obtained from the spacecraft in flight as it passes within the field of signal acquisition from one participant to another.
 The primary navigation measurements that are obtained by the radio system are range along the line of sight (of all radio link paths), Doppler, and Delta-Differential One-Way Range (DOR).
 These three data types are complementary since range and Doppler provide line-of-sight information while DOR adds the orthogonal (plane-of-sky) directions.
 Other data types include differenced range, differenced Doppler, Differenced Range Versus Integrated Doppler (DRVID), and Pseudo Noise (PN) Ranging.

 Link Paths

 The radio signal transmitted from a ground station located on the surface of the Earth to a spacecraft is known as uplink.
 The transmission from spacecraft to the Earth is downlink.
 The transmission from a relay satellite to a user spacecraft is known as the forward link.
 The transmission from a user spacecraft to a relay satellite is known as the return link.
-A ground-satellite link may be either an uplink or an uplink combined with forward link(s), and a satellite-to-ground link consists of a downlink following any return links.
+A ground-satellite link may be either an uplink or an uplink combined with forward link(s), and a flight-to-ground link consists of a downlink following any return links.
 These links may consist of a pure RF tone, called a carrier.
-Such a pure carrier is useful in many ways, including radio science experiments and Doppler frequency shift measurement..
+Such a pure carrier is useful in many ways, including radio science experiments and Doppler frequency shift measurement...
 On the other hand, carriers may be modulated to carry information in each direction.
 Commands may be transmitted to a spacecraft by modulating the uplink carrier.
-Telemetry containing science and engineering data may be transmitted to the Earth by modulating the downlink carrier (and return carrier for a relay satellite) (reference [21]).
-Pseudo noise signals may also be used for ranging.
+Telemetry containing science and engineering data may be transmitted to the Earth by modulating the downlink carrier (and return carrier for a relay satellite) Pseudo noise signals may also be used for ranging.

 One-Way, Two-Way, Three-Way Data

-When an Earth-based station is only receiving a satellite-to-ground link from a spacecraft, the communication is called ‘one-way’.
-When the station is sending an a ground-to-satellite link that the spacecraft is receiving at the same time a satellite-to-ground link is being received at the Earth, the communications mode is called ‘two-way’.
+When an Earth-based station is only receiving a flight-to-ground link from a spacecraft, the communication is called ‘one-way’.
+When the station is sending an a ground-to-flight link that the spacecraft is receiving at the same time a flight-to-ground link is being received at the Earth, the communications mode is called ‘two-way’.